digihunch/korthweb/docs/validation/gitops.md

-# Validation after GitOps approach
+# Validation for GitOps approach

-## Validation
+## Preparation
-The validation steps is the same as with the [manual](https://github.com/digihunch/korthweb/blob/main/manual/README.md#validation) approach in principal.
-The difference with the GitOps approach, is that there are two namespaces mhr-orthweb and bhs-orthweb, both of which need to be tested.
+The GitOps approach deploys two tenants: MHR and BHS.
+There are two namespaces mhr-orthweb and bhs-orthweb, both of which should be tested.

-Eitherway, make sure DNS resolution works.
-If you're testing using Minikube locally, you may mock DNS resolution to ingress IP by adding the followings to /etc/hosts:
+The first step is to make sure DNS resolution works.
+If you're on a Sandbox cluster such as Minikube, you may have to mock DNS resolution to ingress IP by adding the following entries to `/etc/hosts`:
 ```sh
 192.168.64.16 web.bhs.orthweb.com
 192.168.64.16 dicom.bhs.orthweb.com